Nine Days Behind the Hollywood Sign is a 60,000-word manuscript based on some real-life experiences in that star-studded city of gold-paved streets...

 Five minutes go by and the phone doesn’t ring.
 Then another five minutes.
 Then another and another and another.
 If she doesn’t call soon I’m going to end up being late for work.

 Another ten or fifteen minutes go by without a peep from the phone.
 I decide to make a bold move.
 I call the café where I work and tell them I’m going to be late, that I have some important personal business to take care of.
+No problem, they tell me.
+Good.
+Then I make an even bolder move.
+I call back Monica Gleed or Greeb or whoever.

 She tells me she’s sorry for not calling me back but that it’s real hectic out there.